emafasce/bioinformatics/README.md

 FUNDAMENTAL TASK

-- Segmentation with two networks
+- Segmentation with networks: which model performs better?
+From a preliminary study, the most premising networks a part from Unet are Ma-Net (built for tumor segmentation) and Linknet (build for scene semantic segmentation).
+Probably these three models will be studied more accurately, also performing sweeps.

 QUESTIONS TO EXPLORE

-- Do bigger images ensure bigger accuracy?
+- Do bigger images ensure bigger accuracy? - To implement
-- Are any transformations useful?
+- Are any transformations useful? - Implemented
 - Can I train a network from scratch and obtain the same results?

 # useful links